craedl/craedl-sdk-python/docs/source/docs/basics.rst

 ***********************************

-Retrieve your API access token from your Craedl account by logging into `Craedl.org <https://craedl.org>`_ and clicking the key icon in the ``My Craedl`` card.
+Retrieve your API access token from your Craedl account by logging into `Craedl.org <https://craedl.org>`_ and clicking the key tab in your profile.
 Generate a token and pass it to one of the following commands when prompted:

 **(A) Configure your account through a system shell**

 .. code-block:: bash